babycourageous/thelastseenfestival.com/README.md

 # starter-kit
-A simple startup kit for web projects.
+A simple Jekyll startup kit for web projects.